-Slaves of the Great Dismal Swamp
+Slaves in the Great Dismal Swamp

 Most Americans have heard of the Underground Railroad - a trail that allowed Southern slaves to escape to the North, but there were other escaped slaves who stayed in the South, living in a place their masters feared - Virginia’s Great Dismal Swamp.